theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ I   haven’t opened it        yet     , ” said the White   Rabbit , “ but     it        seems to be     a   letter ,
 # .
 ISg V       V/J    NPrSg/ISg NSg/V/C . .
 V/J  D   NPrSg/J NSg/V  . .
 NSg/C/P NPrSg/ISg NPl   P  NSg/VX D/P NSg    .
 > written by the prisoner to — to somebody . ”
-# V/J     NSg/J/P D   NSg/J    P  .
+# V/J     P  D   NSg/J    P  .
 P  NSg/I    . .
 >
 #
 > “ It        must  have   been  that    , ” said the King  , “ unless it        was written to nobody , which